simov/screenshot-capture/README.md

 # Screenshot Scaling

-- **`Preserve original DPI size`** - the screenshot will be saved with the page scaling that you are seeing on the screen
+- **`Preserve scaling`** - the screenshot will be saved with the page scaling that you are seeing on the screen

-- **`Adjust to actual size`** - on HDPI displays like Retina or zoomed pages the screenshot will be downscaled to the original page size
+- **`Downscale to actual size`** - on HDPI displays like Retina or zoomed pages the screenshot will be downscaled to the original page size

 # Save Format